vicompany/rollup-itcss/README.md

 ### Production build

- This will lint the source code and create the production builds.
+ This will test (using [Jest](https://jestjs.io/)) and lint the source code and create the production builds.

 ```bash
 npm run build